TanStack/query/docs/react/guides/suspense.md

 }
 ```

-For more information, check out the [NextJs Suspense Streaming Example](../examples/react/nextjs-suspense-streaming).
+For more information, check out the [NextJs Suspense Streaming Example](../examples/react/nextjs-suspense-streaming) and the [Advanced Rendering & Hydration](../guides/advanced-ssr) guide.

-## Further reading

-For tips on using suspense option, check the [Suspensive React Query Package](../community/suspensive-react-query) from the Community Resources.